inytss/time-series/quiz.md

+Congratulations!
+This is the end of Time Series and Forecasting unit.
+The last part of this course is closed by filling this quiz.

+To complete this assignment, you need to build your time series model by following these steps:

 # 1 Data Exploration

 In this quiz, you will be using the Chicago Crime dataset.
 The Crime dataset is originally a real-time historical data of various crime types in the city of Chicago.
 The dataset was downloaded from [Chicago Data Portal](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) and has been filtered for the primary type of crime "THEFT".
 The data is stored as a csv file in this repository as `theft-ts.csv`.